 callsign tagI've been an Amateur Radio operator since 1991.
 I've been a wannabe ham since the late 1970s, when I was an avid CBer.
 I even took a license class from the West Island Amateur Radio Club.
 Mr Morse's code stopped me.
 Fortunately, the FCC (and the ARRL) came to realize that Morse code was rapidly becoming obsolete and removed it as a required test element for the Technician class license begining 1991-02-14.
-I took my first test that May and got my license 10 weeks later (1991-07-16).
-The FCC was quite slow and bureaucratic then.
+I took the first test I could find, which was at the hamfest in Springdale, Ark, in May of that year and got my license 10 weeks later (1991-07-16).
+I used to believe the long delay was due to the FCC but subsequent experience -- 30 years as an accredited volunteer examiner including 14 as a team leader -- points to the VEC that coordinated that session (not the local team, the accreditation body that processes the resulting paperwork).
 In very late 1999, the FCC issued new Amateur Radio Service rules that further reduced the Morse code requirements.
 As a result, I upgraded to Amateur Extra class on 2000-04-29.
-I tried several times to pass the old Element 1C (20 word-per-minute telegraphy exam), but just couldn't get motivated to learn 19th century technology that well. - plaws
+Over the years, I had tried several times to pass the old Element 1C (20 word-per-minute telegraphy exam), but just couldn't get motivated enough.
+Now, many years later, I find that I need to pass a Morse test again, this time at 5-words-per-minute, send and receive, so that I can get my Morse qualification which allows me to become a Canadian Accredited Examiner.
+I'd still like to qualify for an ARRL 20-wpm Code Proficiency Certificate, too. - plaws

 An introduction to amateur radio